A note on Hall conductance and Hall conductivity in interacting Fermion systems: Introduction

 The structure of the proof of \eqref{main_intro} is similar to the one of \cite{wmmmt2024}: In a first step we use the defining properties of the NEASS $\w_\eps$ to show that $\Delta J_{\eps} = \eps \, \w_\eps( \i\,[\, \La_2\ODeps,\, \La_1\ODeps\,]) + \mathcal{O}(\eps^\infty)$.
 Then we prove a Chern-Simons type lemma that shows that the quantity $\w_\eps( \i\,[\, \La_2\ODeps,\, \La_1\ODeps\,])$ is invariant under locally generated automorphisms and thus, in particular, independent of $\eps$.

 As previously mentioned, we expect that for sufficiently small values of $\eps$, the NEASS state $\w_\eps$ is still a gapped ground state of $H_\eps$, i.e.\ that an increase in the chemical potential in some region of space, if small enough, does not close the spectral gap.
 For the non-interacting case, $H_0 = \mathrm{d} \Gamma(h_0)$, this is a straightforward consequence of perturbation theory at the level of the corresponding one-body Hamiltonian $h_0$.
 And for weakly interacting systems this follows from the stability of the spectral gap proved in \cite{de2019persistence,Ha19} and arguments along the line of the proof of Proposition~3.4 in \cite{wmmmt2024}.
 This shows that we cannot expect the current into the upper half plane to vanish for generic gapped ground states $\w_0$, even in cases where $\w_0(\i[H_0, \Lambda_2]):= \sum_{ x \in \Z^2} \w_0(\i[H_0,\Lambda_2]_x) $ is well defined.
 Thus, we need to consider the difference $\Delta J_\eps$, which differs from the situation in a finite volume $[0,L]^2\cap\Z^2$ with periodic boundary conditions considered in \cite{bachmann2021exactness}.
 In this case, Bloch's theorem states that the total current through any closed loop in a gapped ground state vanishes for $L\to \infty$, cf.\ \cite{BBDF20}.
-However, in Theorem~\ref{thm:nomacro} we show an infinite volume version of Bloch's theorem, namely that no macroscopic currents can flow in a gapped ground state: for any gapped ground state $\w_0$ the current density across the line $\{x_2=0\}$ vanishes,
+However, in Theorem~\ref{thm:nomacro} we show an infinite volume version of Bloch's theorem, namely that no macroscopic currents can flow in a gapped ground state: For any gapped ground state $\w_0$ the current density across the line $\{x_2=0\}$ vanishes,

-where for $k\in\N$ we define $\varXi_k \coloneq \{ x \in \Z^2 \, | \, -k\leq x_1 \leq k \} $ as the centered vertical stripe of width $2k$.
+where for $k\in\N$ we define $B_k(z) \coloneq \{ x \in \Z^2 \, | \, \lVert x\-z \rVert \leq k \} $ as the box of side length $2k$ around $z$.
+Also here, the same is true for currents across the boundaries of a class of cone-like regions.
 This contrasts with the situation in which a uniform electric field is applied in the $x_1$-direction, closing the spectral gap and leading to a NEASS state $\w_\eps$ which carries a non-vanishing current density in the $x_2$-direction, see Figure \ref{fig:currentdensity}.

 Finally, let us compare the NEASS approach to to the charge pump approach used in \cite{bachmann2021exactness} in some more detail.
 Both approaches start from a definition of the Hall conductance $\sigma_\mathrm{H}$ based on adiabatic switching.
 More precisely, consider the time-dependent Hamiltonian